Waveform versus scalar data

 It’s simply no contest in the quality race

-By Robert Ouellette Sciemetric Instruments
+March 21, 2017 by Robert Ouellette Sciemetric Instruments

 Mar.
 21, 2017 – What is the difference between a waveform — or digital process signature — and scalar data?
 Take a hockey game with your favourite team.
 A contentious goal is scored and the referees go upstairs for a review of the play to decide if the goal will count.
 Now, what would you prefer as the basis for that decision: an instant replay video or snapshots of only a few isolated points in time as the puck passed through the goalie’s crease?
 A process signature is that full replay, while scalar data offers only a few snapshots.